NixOS/moderation/moderation-log.md

+@nixosmodspuppet:matrix.org was banned on Matrix for making the impression they would represent the nixos moderation team.

 hacscred was banned on GitHub for repeatedly showing hostile interactions with our contributor base.

 nrdxp was removed from the NixOS org to due interfering with election Q&A